WebAssembly/component-model/design/high-level/UseCases.md

    can encapsulate `i32` pointers to linear memory allocations that need to be safely freed when the last handle goes away.
-3. Developers import or export functions with signatures containing concurrency-oriented types (e.g., async, future and stream) to address concurrency use cases like non-blocking I/O, early return and streaming.
+3. Developers import or export functions with signatures containing concurrency-oriented types (e.g., future and stream) to address concurrency use cases like non-blocking I/O, early return and streaming.
 Both developers (the caller and callee) are able to use their respective languages' native concurrency support, if it exists, using the concurrency-oriented types